courselab/sys-our-syssoft-project/doc/syseg.md

   $ ./bootsrap.sh
  ```

- This will create the build configuration script `configure`.

- Perhaps you are already familiar with the GNU build system but, if you are not,
- no worries.
-The `configure` script is meant to check if your system meet all
- the requirements for building SYSeg, as a result, `configure` will create
- a customized build procedure that takes into account your compiler version,
- system libraries etc.

- The script `bootstrap.sh` requires that you have the GNU build system,
+ The script `bootstrap.sh` requires that you have the GNU build system, aka
- aka Autotools, installed in your computer.
+ Autotools, installed in your computer.
 In an apt-based Linux distribution,
  for instance, you may install Autotools with

 ```